Get a quote on Commercial Property Insurance

-Commercial Property Insurance) helps protect the value of the physical assets your business owns.
+Commercial Property Insurance helps protect the value of the physical assets your business owns.
 If an unforeseen accident or natural disaster hits your business, having property insurance can help your business recover.
 In exchange for the premium you pay, the insurance company will pay you for the value of the lost or damaged property when a loss occurs.

 A few examples of situations that property insurance can cover include:

-- Rent a commercial office or building, as many landlords require commercial property coverage.
+- Rents a commercial office or building, as many landlords require property coverage

-- Have valuable property such as furniture, machinery, computers, equipment, or tools.
+- Has valuable property such as furniture, machinery, computers, equipment, or tools

-Property insurance covers buildings, contents, and the property of others in your care.
+Commercial Property Insurance covers buildings, contents, and the property of others in your care.

 It’s important to note that commercial vehicles are excluded from property insurance.
-If you want to cover your vehicles, you should buy Commercial Auto Insurance.
+If you want to cover your business vehicles, you should purchase commercial auto insurance.

-Property Insurance also covers the contents of a building, also known as business personal property, which can include furniture, equipment, computers, tools and inventory stored on or near the business premises.
+Commercial Property Insurance also covers the contents of a building, also known as business personal property, which can include furniture, equipment, machinery, computers, tools, and inventory stored on or near the business premises.

 If your business leases equipment, many vendors require you to insure the leased equipment while it is in your possession.
-Property insurance can also cover this leased property.
+Commercial Property Insurance can also cover this leased property.

 Many businesses also store valuable documents or billing records in paper form on site.
-In the event these records are destroyed or damaged, property insurance will cover the cost to recover or replace these records.
+In the event these records are destroyed or damaged, property insurance can provide some coverage for the cost to recover or replace these records.
 For more comprehensive coverage, you can purchase valuable papers and records coverage.

 Property of Others

-If your business has property that belongs to others in your care and that property is destroyed, Property Insurance can cover the loss.
+If your business has property that belongs to others in your care, custody, or control, and that property is destroyed, Commercial Property Insurance can cover the loss.

-For example, if your borrow your neighbor’s copy machine and it is destroyed by a fire, it would be covered.
+For example, if you borrow your neighbor’s copy machine, and it is destroyed by a fire, it would be covered.
 Also, leased equipment that your business does not have a contractual obligation to insure is also considered property of others.

-It’s important to note that the limit of liability for property of others is separate from your Contents coverage.
+It’s important to note that the limit of liability for property of others is separate from your contents coverage.
 It also usually has a very low limit by default.
 This limit can be increased by paying additional premiums.